Engin-Boot/no-oggy-in-java-anagheshm/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-Although I like Oggy, removed it since it is part of my assignment.
+Although I like Oggy, but my trainer doesn't like so removing it

 ## Method